Publisher: Blizzard Entertainment

 Also Available On

 What makes Overwatch so great?
 First off, the characters.
 Overwatch has some of the best characters gaming has seen in ages with every single one being memorable, unique, and fun.
-Not once did I find me hating a character or preferring not to play as one.
+Not once did I find myself hating a character or preferring not to play as one.
 But you’re also probably asking, “What is Overwatch?”
-A team based shooter with 6-vs-6 with various maps, objectives, and down right amazing fun.
+A team-based shooter with 6-vs-6 with various maps, objectives, and downright amazing fun.

 Let’s talk about gameplay.
 The game is perfectly set up for this type of game and strays away from leveling up weapons and getting new gear like in other FPS games.
 Each character has two abilities, and two modes on their weapons.
 Characters are divided up into class types which are Tank, Offense, Defense, and Support.
 Each class has about 5 characters so there is plenty to choose from.
-Not a single character plays the same and this is key to balance out matches.
-One feature I absolutely love are the match hints when selecting characters.
-It lets everyone know when there’s too many offense characters, too many snipers, not enough tanks etc. This allows you to balance out the match and works wonders.
+Not a single character plays the same and this is key to balancing out matches.
+One feature I absolutely love is the match hints when selecting characters.
+It lets everyone know when there are too many offensive characters, too many snipers, not enough tanks, etc. This allows you to balance out the match and works wonders.
 Rarely did I play a match in which players did not follow these guidelines.

-Another character I played a lot as was Pharrah.
+Another character I played a lot was Pharrah.
 She’s a rocket launcher offense character that can fly.
 Her gameplay is designed for vertical play and it’s so much fun.
-Her rockets are fairly balanced, and brings me back to days of Unreal Tournament.
+Her rockets are fairly balanced and bring me back to days of Unreal Tournament.
 Her abilities are a rocket pack that allows her to glide, a super jump, and her special ability is a rocket barrage which is best used in the air as she’s immobile during this ability.

 Once the play is over, players can rate the match, commend the players with the best numbers, and then you go to your XP bar.
 Every time you level up you get a Loot Box which contains four items ranging from new skins, sprays, icons, and voice lines.
 These are nice perks to make your character stand out a bit, but I would have loved something more robust.
 Maybe being able to customize the character fully would have been nice, but any weapon or ability upgrades would break the entire game.
 It’s perfectly balanced as it is.